Costilla County – The treasure of the paymaster of Fort Garland was stashed on Trinchera Creek.

 Lake County – Some of Jesse James’ stolen wealth is said to be hidden in Half Moon Gulch, southwest of Leadville.

 Larimer County – The Musgrove Gang, headed by Lee Musgrove, were thieves and rustlers who ranged from Texas to Wyoming to Kansas.
 Noted for their barbarity, they were said to have killed at least twelve people during their raids.
-However, Colorado lawman Dave Cook went after the gang, and one-by-one, either killed or arrested each and every one of them.
+However, Colorado lawman Dave Cook went after the gang and, one by one, either killed or arrested every one of them.
 Lee Musgrove was finally caught by Cook in Wyoming Territory and was jailed in Denver.
 On November 23, 1868, a crowd stormed the jail and lynched the outlaw.
 The Musgrove Corral Treasure of gold and silver coins is said to remain buried along the Cache la Poudre River.

 Otero County – The site of Bent’s Fort on the old Santa Fe Trail is supposed to be where much treasure is buried.

-Lincoln County — In 1847, $100,000 was stolen by bandits in Sacramento, California during the California Gold Rush.
-It is said that the gold was hidden in a gulch several miles east of Clifford in Lincoln County.
-The spot was supposedly marked by three stones, each bearing the date 1847.
+Lincoln County – In 1847, bandits stole $100,000 from Sacramento, California, during the California Gold Rush.
+The gold is said to have been hidden in a gulch several miles east of Clifford in Lincoln County.
+Three stones supposedly marked the spot, each bearing the date 1847.
 This story was further supported when a flat stone bearing the inscription “D. Grover and Joseph Fox Lawe, Aug.
 8, 1847” was discovered near Clifford many years ago.

-Moffat County -A cache of gold ore worth $10,000 was buried somewhere in Pat’s Hole within today’s Dinosaur National Monument.
-Worth many times that value today, the treasure has never been recovered.
+Moffat County – A cache of gold ore worth $10,000 was buried somewhere in Pat’s Hole within today’s Dinosaur National Monument.
+Today, the treasure is worth many times that value, but it has never been recovered.

 Also See: